 - Minimum slab thickness: 5 inches. - Minimum slab reinforcement: Not required for geotechnical considerations.
-The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading. - Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire area of the proposed slab where such floor coverings will be used.
+The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading. - Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the area of the proposed slab where such floor coverings are anticipated.
 The moisture vapor barrier should meet or exceed the Class A rating as defined by ASTM E 1745-97 and have a permeance rating less than 0.01 perms as described in ASTM E 96-95 and ASTM E 154-88.
 The moisture vapor barrier should be properly constructed in accordance with all applicable manufacturer specifications.
 Given that a rock free subgrade is anticipated and that a capillary break is not required, sand below the barrier is not required.
 The need for sand and/or the amount of sand above the moisture vapor barrier should be specified by the structural engineer or concrete contractor.
-The selection of sand above the barrier is not a geotechnical engineering issue and hence outside our purview.
-Where moisture sensitive floor coverings are not anticipated, the vapor barrier may be omitted. - Moisture condition the floor slab subgrade soils to 2 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
+The selection of sand above the barrier is not a geotechnical engineering issue and hence outside our purview. - Moisture condition the floor slab subgrade soils to 2 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
 The moisture content of the floor slab subgrade soils should be verified by the geotechnical engineer within 24 hours prior to concrete placement. - Proper concrete curing techniques should be utilized to reduce the potential for slab curling or the formation of excessive shrinkage cracks.